Skip to content

 Instructions

-• In the same large pot, heat 3 TB olive oil.
-Add garlic and onion, and saute until translucent.
-Add in bell peppers, 1 tsp salt, and 1 tsp black pepper.
+• Add in tomatoes, 1 teaspoon salt, and 1 teaspoon black pepper.
 Continue to cook another minute.
 Add browned sausage back to the pot, and stir to combine.

-• *Note: Pasta sauce keeps well in airtight container in fridge for several days.
+• Pasta sauce keeps well in airtight container in fridge for several days.
 Sauce alone may also be frozen if sealed airtight.

 Nutrition (per serving)